mikhailsnnt/cloud-storage/README.md

 # Cloud storage app
 ## Motivation
 Main goal of my project is to build efficient cloud storage environment.
-For these purposes  I've defeined low-level  transport protocol.
+For these purposes  I've defined low-level  transport protocol.
 Stumbling stone of developing worthy product  was to build user-friendly GUI.